Kozea/wdb/README.md

 - IE >= 11

 Better update you browser in any case.
-If it doesn't work with one of these version please report it.
+If it doesn't work with one of these versions please report it.

 ## FAQ